Development guidelines for corporate customers

 # If a problem occurs when sending a webhook request

-For Messaging API channels under the authentication provider, if the HTTP status code
+For Messaging API channels under the certified provider, if the HTTP status code

 request_timeout error notification is sent to the channel administrator.

-The error notification feature is only available for Messaging API channels that are under the authentication provider.
+The error notification feature is only available for Messaging API channels that are under the certified provider.